lachlangill/EMnify-IoT-Explorer/README.md

 # EMnify Pixl.js IoT Explorer Board

-This testing device is comprised of a Pixl.js board with a NB-IoT-Explorer board, complete with an EMnify sim card for global network connectivity.
+This testing device is comprised of a [Pixl.js](https://www.espruino.com/Pixl.js) board with a [NB-IoT Explorer board](https://wiki.dragino.com/index.php?title=NB-IoT_Shield), complete with an [EMnify sim card](https://www.emnify.com/global-iot-sim) for global network connectivity.

 This code is designed to run on a Pixl.js board.
 Other boards may be capable of running this program with some modification.

-The device can be programmed though the [Espruino web IDE](https://www.espruino.com/ide/ "Espruino Web IDE")
+The device can be programmed though the [Espruino web IDE](https://www.espruino.com/ide/ "Espruino Web IDE").
+[Minification](https://www.espruino.com/Performance "Espruino Performance Notes") will be required to run the code natively on the Pixl.js

-The purpose of this code is to test the availability of cellular connectivity technologies and the carriers that offer each.
+The purpose of this project is to test the availability of cellular connectivity technologies and the carriers that offer each.
 The device will scan for all available carriers and connection types, displaying the results of the scan to the built-in display.
 After connecting to a network, the details of the connection will be collected and then displayed on the screen.

+Both Manual and Automatic testing modes are available for this project.
+In manual mode, the scan type can be selected, then allowing the user to select a carrier to connect to.
+The connection details will then be collected and displayed on the screen.
+Automatic mode will scan for all network types, then iterate through the results, connecting to each carrier and collecting the connection details.